codenet/col733-cloud/storage-ec.md

 exposes methods that are commutative.
 Programmers can interact with these data types and not worry about merging, commutativity, etc.

-Bayou can handle operations that do not commute.
+Bayou can handle conflicting operations, i.e, operations that do not commute.
 It makes clients aware of tentative states that may be rolled back.
 Bayou has a strong primary responsible for committing.
-If writes stop coming and after a few rounds of anti-entropy, replicas shall *eventually* come to the same state.
+If new writes stop coming, after a few rounds of anti-entropy, replicas shall *eventually* come to the same state.
 Bayou also implements *replicated state machines* like Chain Replication: each replica plays the *same log* in the *same order* on a *deterministic state machine*.

 The paper has many other details:
 * maintenance of undo logs to undo tentative writes;